 Just What The Doctor Ordered

 Exactly what a person wanted or needed.

-(EX: Since my old controller broke, this new one you bought me is just what the doctor ordered.)
+(EX: My old controller broke, but this new one is just what the doctor ordered.)